CholGen/bacpage-resources/Writerside/topics/Bioinformatics-Pipeline-Setup.md

     <tab title="Command line">
         <procedure type="steps">
             <step>
-                Install the git command line program using the following command\
+                Install the git command line program using the following command:
                 <code-block lang="bash">sudo apt install git-all</code-block>
                 <note>
                     This command will prompt you for your password.
 When entering your password on the command line, no